A Bible Study by Jack Kelley

 At the last supper Jesus said He wouldn’t drink wine again until the Kingdom came (Matt.
 26:29), and He had refused a drink of it earlier in the day (Matt.
 27:34).
 But now He was asking for one.

-Also, the Greek word translated “it is finished” was a commonly used term that meant “paid in full” in normal legal and commercial affairs.
+Also, the Greek word translated it is finished was a commonly used term that meant paid in full in standard legal and commercial affairs.
 The debt of sin mankind owed to God had been paid.
 Taken together these two things indicate that with the Lord’s death phase one of the Kingdom, later to be known as the Church, had come.

 Friday, 15 Nisan.
 The Feast Of Unleavened Bread

-Unseen to the living another group was having an even greater celebration than the Jews in Israel.
+Unseen to the living, another group was having an even greater celebration than the Jews in Israel.
 The spirits of Old Testament believers who had died in the hope that a redeemer would come to pay for their sins had finally met Him.
-Jesus had promised one of the men being crucified with Him that they’d be together in paradise that very day (Luke 23:42-43), and sure enough there He was, preaching the Good News that their faith had been justified.
+Jesus had promised one of the men being crucified with Him they’d be together in paradise that very day (Luke 23:42-43).
+And, sure enough, there He was, preaching the Good News that their faith had been justified.
 He would soon be taking them to Heaven (Ephes.
 4:8).

 For this is the reason the gospel was preached even to those who are now dead, so that they might be judged according to men in regard to the body, but live according to God in regard to the spirit.
 (1 Peter 4:6)

 He wasn’t there to be tormented by the devil, as some teach, but to announce His victory, a victory in which those in Paradise would soon share.
 Remember, just before He died, He had said, “It is finished.”
 The price had been paid in full, the work was done.
 There would be no more suffering.